jonowens/FinTechCaseStudy-JPMC/README.md

 ## Overview and Origin

-* Company name?
+* J.P.
+Morgan's JPM Coin

-* When was the company incorporated?
+* JPM Coin was announced February 14, 2019 [1]

-* Who are the founders of the company?
+* Umar Farooq, head of Digital Treasury Services and Blockchain [2]

 * How did the idea for the company (or project) come about?